 If the original paint has faded and the area of the repair is large and highly visible, you may want to consider repainting the entire deck for a more accurate match.

 While you're sprucing up the yard, don't forget to include your landscaping!
+Our fellow Neighborly brand The Grounds Guys can help you design the perfect plan for your home's foliage.
 For a professional finish on all your exterior and interior surfaces, trust the experts at Five Star Painting.
 Our knowledgeable, experienced team provides top quality painting services to ensure the highest level of customer satisfaction.
 Call us today at 888-261-3633 to get started on your next project, or contact us online to request a quote for service.